Our beloved bank holidays have been bringing us joyous long weekends for nearly 150 years, thanks to a man who tried to teach his poodle to read.

 Another product of giving millions of people time off at the same time is the ‘bank holiday getaway’, in which roads are overwhelmed by a stampede of extra vehicles packed with desperate holidaymakers.
 In 2019’s August bank holiday the problem was made even worse by a heatwave and the closure of major rail routes.

-In the workplace, bank holidays can cause all sorts of trouble and careful planning is needed to minimise the disruption of the lost day.
-These days, people seem more concerned with strategically booking their annual leave around bank holidays to get as much time off as they can using as little of their leave allowance as possible.
+In the workplace these days, bank holidays cause very little disruption (at least for those of us not in the retail or leaisue industries), they are a much enjoyed long weekend.
+People seem more concerned with strategically booking their annual leave around bank holidays to get as much time off as they can using as little of their leave allowance as possible.
 Clever stuff.

-Well, that’s about it for this wander through the history of the bank holiday.
+Well, that’s about it for this wander through the history and origin of bank holidays.
 Before you go, here’s a few fun facts about when key holiday dates were introduced.

 Historical origins of bank holidays